...

 • Explaining complex medical or legal jargon.

-We understand that when it comes to taking legal action, people can be worried about costs.
-This is why our solicitors could offer to handle your case on a No Win No Fee basis.
+We understand that when it comes to pursuing compensation, people can be worried about the fees involved in hiring legal representation.
+That is why our solicitors could offer to handle your case on a No Win No Fee basis.
 To do so, they would work through a Conditional Fee Agreement (CFA).

-Instead, if you successfully claim epilepsy compensation, you will pay your solicitor a success fee.
-This fee is calculated as a percentage of the compensation awarded to you and is limited by law.
+Instead, if you receive epilepsy compensation, you will pay your solicitor a success fee.
+This fee is calculated as a proportion of your compensation, the percentage of which is limited by law.

 To begin an epilepsy compensation claim, please: